Review: The Great Pretender – The Undercover Mission That Changed Our Understanding of Madness by Susannah Cahalan

 Grand Central Publishing | 2019

-Before you go into reading this book, you must first understand the true premise.
 It is NOT a history of psychiatry and psychiatric hospitals, though those things are discussed to fully understand what Dr. David Rosenhan was doing.
-But this book is almost totally about Dr. David Rosenhan and his study from the 1970s that looked to expose how psychiatry was functioning away from public knowledge.
+But this book is almost totally about Dr. David Rosenhan and his study from the 1970s that looked to expose how psychiatry was actually functioning away from public knowledge.

 I admit I was kind of disappointed once Nellie Bly was discussed for only a couple of paragraphs because that is shit I showed up for.
 I was expecting a novel that discussed people like Bly more in-depth.
 I was expecting something a bit more sinister and historical.
 Like, give me some Geraldo Rivera at Willowbrook kind of drama.